qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

   item.
 Click the |select| :sup:`Select/Move item` icon to select an item (e.g., legend, scale bar or label) on the canvas.
-Then click the :guilabel:`Item Properties` tab and customize the settings for the selected item.
+Then click the :guilabel:`Item Properties` tab and customize the settings for the selected item (see :ref:`composer_items` for detailed information on each item settings).
-* The :guilabel:`Atlas generation` tab allows you to enable the generation of an atlas for the current Composer and gives access to its parameters.
+* The :guilabel:`Atlas generation` tab allows you to enable the generation of an atlas for the current Composer and gives access to its parameters (see :ref:`atlas_generation` for detail information on atlas generation usage).

 In the bottom part of the Print Composer window, you can find a status bar with